YingqiWang-HIT/Gaussian-Splatting-Diffusion-Model-for-Airfoil-Flow-Reconstruction/README.md

-# PGaus-Diff: Physically Constrained Diffusion of Continuous Gaussian Fields
+# Physically Constrained Diffusion of Continuous Gaussian Fields

 This repository provides a reference implementation of the paper.

-The paper is currently under review and has not been publicly published.
-Detailed information will be provided after publication.
+**The paper is currently under review and has not been publicly published.
+Detailed information will be provided after publication.**

-PGaus-Diff reconstructs transonic airfoil flow fields as continuous anisotropic Gaussian primitive fields.
+This method reconstructs transonic airfoil flow fields as continuous anisotropic Gaussian primitive fields.
 The code contains:

 - **CGF-CDG**: Continuous Gaussian field conditional diffusion generator.
 - **SA-GTR**: Shock-aware Gaussian topology reorganization by directional split-merge refinement.